 The fresco fiasco began in the ruined village of Casenoves.
 Across the bridge on the road to Belesta, a small road on the left runs along by the river.

-In Ille sur Têt is impossible to ignore the strange limestone cliffs dominating the landscape.
+Near Ille sur Têt, it is impossible to ignore the strange limestone cliffs dominating the landscape.
 Follow the road to Belesta and turn right by the builders merchants.
 You will arrive at Les Orgues d’Ille.
 The amazing “Cheminées des Fées” have been sculpted by nature over the last five million years.

 Back in Ille itself a visit to the Musée du Pompier is fun.
 The old fire engines, uniforms and equipment as well as the collection of over 2000 miniature vehicles plus a video takes at least an hour.
 04 68 84 03 54

-In nearby St Michel de Llotes the Musée de l’Agriculture Catalane is a must.
+In nearby St Michel de Llotes the Musée de l’Agriculture Catalane is worth a visit – when it’s open, which doesn’t seem to be too often!
 All the tools and machinery used when the difficult mountain terrain was cultivated are there.
 Easy to imagine the village, long before WW1 decimated the male population, when the hills were alive with the sound of threshing and charcoal burning, of vineyards worked by mule and cork forests harvested.
 The 400 or more items are well set out and the tale they tell is fascinating.
 04 68 8476 40.